 Kind of, yeah.
 The less fortunate worms will die if exposed to freezing temperatures, but many of them will travel safely below the frost line until spring.
-If an egg has not hatched before winter falls it can survive the frigid temperatures and will hatch when it becomes warm again.
-They don't hibernate though, they enter a state called estivation and when in this state they will curl up tightly and slow down their metabolism.
+If an egg has not hatched before winter falls, it can survive the frigid temperatures and will hatch when it becomes warm again.
+They don't hibernate though; they enter a state called estivation, and in this state, they will curl up tightly and slow down their metabolism.

 Should I Refridgerate My Nightcrawlers After I've Caught Them?

 Nightcrawlers cannot live in extreme hot or cold temperatures.
 They thrive best in soil that's around 68 degrees F (20 C).
 Most refrigerators run anywhere between 32 and 40 degrees F (0-4 C), so that would be a bit too cold to keep them if you want them reproducing.
 However, they may go into their "hibernation" when in the fridge and can survive for a short amount of time if you're just keeping them alive to use as bait.

 Do I Need to Keep Nightcrawlers in Dirt?

 I suppose they would survive in a container without dirt, but they wouldn't be very comfortable.
 Sure, you're going to put them on a hook eventually, but you should still be as humane as possible in the meantime.
 Worms can be kept in containers filled with all sorts of things.
 Wet leaves, soggy paper, moist cardboard, soil, moss, or anything that can be kept damp is ideal for worm bedding.

 Questions & Answers

 Answer: In perfect conditions, nightcrawlers can live up to ten years.
 This is assuming they have plenty of food, the right amount of moisture in the soil, and regulated temperatures.